buitheanh874/DropboxClient/README.md

 - Sort preference saves but doesn't apply to file list
 - No offline mode yet
 - Search only works locally

-## License

-This is a student project for educational purposes.